Let’s face it.

 - “You are good at nothing, and, blah, blah, blah.”

-Well, forgive me for being rude, but I won’t even look at that idiot, let alone respect him.
+Well, forgive me for being rude, but I won’t even look at the person, let alone respect him.

-The idea is simple: If you want respect, start giving it, and the respect shall return manifold.
+You see, the idea is simple: If you want respect, start giving it, and it shall return manifold.

-#3: Give Your Students —, and they’ll go Crazy About You
+#3: Give Your Students This ( And They’ll go Crazy About You)

 “Give them what?”